oshin18/AIInterviewAgent/README.md

 - **Job Description Analyzer**
   Extracts required skills, responsibilities, and key expectations from job postings.

+- **Cover Letter Generator**
+  Creates cover letter tailored to the candidate's experience and job requirements.

 - **Question Generator**
   Creates interview questions tailored to the candidate's experience and job requirements.